Storms, and more storms!

-We’re cleaning up now from what happens when a “tropical storm” shows up a few hundred miles inland, and hundreds more from anything called “Tropics.”
-While the idea of storms fills our minds with frantic struggles against frenzied winds, the real struggle is simply in sitting still.
-The winds rage, the rains lash down with unimagined violence, and holding to where we are is, ultimately, the one way we can answer it.
-In our case, here in Georgia, that also wound up sitting still in a house surrounded by fallen trees and limb debris, waiting for the utility crews to put us back on the grid.
+We’re cleaning up now from what happens when a “tropical storm” shows up a few hundred miles inland.
+Even hundreds more from anything called “Tropics.”
+The idea of storms fills our minds with frantic struggles against frenzied winds.
+The real struggle is simply in sitting still.
+The winds rage, the rains lash down with unimagined violence.
+Holding to where we are is, ultimately, is the one way we can answer it.
+In our case, here in Georgia, that also wound up sitting still in a house surrounded by fallen trees and limb debris.
+We simply waited for the utility crews to put us back on the grid.
+Storms, and stillness!

 There is plenty of room here to draw parallels.
 What is “the storm?”
 What is the “grid?”
 What about fallen trees, or storm debris?
 Plenty of analogies, and plenty of ways to get really boring with this post.
-I could even talk about the snakes that hitchhiked into the house on some firewood, but the main thing in all this is the stillness.
+I could even talk about the snakes that hitchhiked into the house on some firewood.
+The main thing in all this is the stillness.
 With fewer distractions there is a lot more time to sit, to reflect, and just to be.
+Yep.
+Storms, and stillness!